OpenRefine Usage

 The statistics below only track activity on our primary GitHub repository, which includes code, design, and translation contributions.
 Our documentation is available in a separate repository.

-The following graphic represent a three months rolling average of the number of active contributors on the main repository 5.
+The following graphic represents the average number of active contributors to the main repository each year5.
 You can also review the Github pulse and Github traffic pages for real time insights on the activities on our main repository.

 Footnotes